Leading from the Front: CEO Voices on Building a Truly Inclusive Culture

 Core Inclusive Leadership Traits:

-Empathy and Active Listening: CEOs must demonstrate genuine curiosity about their people’s experiences, asking questions like, “Why are you here?” and “How can I help?” rather than making assumptions based on backgrounds or appearances.
+Empathy and Active Listening: CEOs must demonstrate genuine curiosity about their people’s experiences and actively seek to understand what motivates them, rather than making assumptions based on backgrounds or appearances.

 Vulnerability and Learning Orientation: Effective inclusive leaders acknowledge their own learning journey, openly admitting when they make mistakes and demonstrating how to recover constructively from cultural missteps.